graphopedia-xyz/graphopedia/bubble-chart/index.md

   - title:  Frequency of Sex Among Married and Unmarried Couples
     author: Nathan Yau
-    note:   A bubble chart comparing frequency of sex for married and unmarried people sorted by age
+    note:   A bubble chart comparing the frequency of sex for married and unmarried people sorted by age
     link:   https://flowingdata.com/2017/07/03/married-people-sex
     image:  married-sex.png